jeanrocco/PI-shutdown-push-button/README.md

  Then on any PC or MAC computer, from a browser, connect to URL: "spotify web server", and chose "connect to a device" and click "web player Chrome" which is still running on your PI

- That's it, from any browser on any of your in house computer, you can now play music on the PI IQaudio DAC.
+ That's it, from any browser on any of your in house computer, you can now play music on the PI IQaudio DAC without the proprietary Airplays ...

- I gain no more hassles with the proprietary finecky and elitism Airplays ...
-This brings me joy, as long as Spotify stays that way, but ... :-) !